Alammahadika/insta-collect/insta-collect/README.md

 After execution, the following files are generated automatically:

 - `instagram_comments.json`
 - `instagram_comments.xlsx`

 ### Data Fields

 Each comment entry contains structured fields such as:

 - `username`
 - `comment_text`
 - `timestamp` (if available)
 - `source_file`

+### Use Cases

+This output is immediately usable for:

+- Qualitative discourse analysis
+- Sentiment analysis
+- Network / actor mapping
+- Archival research workflows

 ### Notes

--   No Bash scripting or manual file handling is required\
+- No Bash scripting or manual file handling is required
--   Output filenames are generated automatically\
+- Output filenames are generated automatically
--   Preview mode does not affect saved data\
+- Preview mode does not affect saved data
 - This feature is currently **experimental** and may evolve in future releases

 ## Ethical Use Notice

 This tool is intended strictly for academic research, journalism, and public-interest analysis.
 Users are responsible for complying with Instagram’s Terms of Service and applicable laws.